gea-ecobricks/arc_widget/README.md

-<h1>Global Ecobrick Alliance Arc Widget Text</h1>
+<h1>Global Ecobrick Alliance Custom Arc Widget</h1>

-Here's where we can directly edit the text that Arc's widget displays when it loads on our site-- and soon other sites</h2>
+The Global Ecobrick Alliance is working with Arc.io to combine technologies.
+By merging their decentalized CDN with our Brikcoin blockchain, we'll be able to offer enterprises the ability to provide an ecological and internet service through their website.
 <h2>Goal</h2>
 <p>1.
-To clearly and succintly explain how Arc is being used to directly support the removal of plastic from the biosphere.  </p>
+To clearly and succintly explain how plastic is being offset by the using of the Arc CDN.</p>
  <p>2.
-To provide learning opportunities to those reading about our joint technolgoies of decentralized CDN and decentralized plastic sequestration for the first time.</p>
+To provide links to learn more about Arc and AES Plastic</p>
 <p> 3.
-To inspire people to follo through to our Learn More page</p>
+To inspire people to follow through and consider registering for Arc or GoBrik</p>
-<p> 4.
-To keep our language as simple and accessible as possible.</p>